deloitte-capstone/responsible-ai/weeks/04-Replication-Part-01.md

 doodle: /images/xkcd_flawed_data.png
 ---

-# Replication Project Part 1: EDA, Running Data Science Teams
+# Running Data Science Teams

 ## Class Coverage
 * Lecture: How do we run a data science project?
 What skills are necessary on AI teams?
 How can/do data scientists work effectively with other roles?